quantumlib/qsim/docs/type_reference.md

 | State                   | Unique pointer to `fp_type`.                      |
 | StateSpace              | [`StateSpace`](lib/statespace.h)                  |
 | Stream                  | A valid input for `std::getline()`.               |

+## Historical note

+For the most part, the usage of templates in qsim (as opposed to interfaces) is a stylistic choice oriented towards generic programming and policy-based design.
+However, there are a small set of cases (most notably in `ParallelFor`) where the use of templates provides a meaningful performance improvement over other design patterns.